sstelfox/stelfox.net/content/knowledge_base/linux/qpid.md

 ```

 Provide a strong password to the database and put a copy in the file
-/var/lib/qpidd/ssl-db-pass on it's own with no newline.
+`/var/lib/qpidd/ssl-db-pass` on it's own with no newline.

-I already have PKI in place and a trusted [[Linux/Certificate Authority]], so I
+I already have PKI in place and a trusted [Certificate Authority][1], so I
 just have to import my trusted certificate authority chain.
 Generate a
 certificate for this server and import it's certificate and chain.